July 22nd, 2022

 Chesterton’s Fences?
 The organization needs its treasury, but the rest of this system is arguably unnecessary in this form.
 It is a design decision to have an open forum, open voting, and a representative token to do the voting accounting.
 That could just as well be closed, and it is closed for most 0x product decisions.
 The reason for all of this existing today is to be friendly to the crypto community and follow its ethos, which has likely helped greatly in attracting projects since 0x’s inception in 2016.
 The token especially appears to be unnecessary today.
 It was created to be the payment medium for the protocol, but that’s no longer the case both because there is no payment and because when there was it was paid in the token transferred, not ZRX.
 Today there does not appear to be a reason to hold the coin other than bullish sentiment on its future.
 Even then, why would this token be worth anything outside of governance on (mostly) inconsequential decisions?

-This subsystem is self-contained and acts as both a UI to access 0x’s features as well as a white label interface for others to use.
+This subsystem is self-contained and acts as a UI to access 0x’s features.
 It works just like any other trading interface and is only special in so far as it was built by 0x and shows off 0x’s utility.
 This may turn out to be a money-making source for 0x but cash flows do not flow back to token holders as of today.
 See this tweet from the 0x team for confirmation.

 Note that until July 12th 2022, there was an option to select between gas-less and OTC on the Matcha interface.
 They then updated their UI and rolled these two options into just the market tab.
 It now automatically chooses for you.
 The OTC tab no longer appears even for supported pairs (see https://matcha.xyz/blog/otc), and gas-less is no longer a user option but rather automatically selected when applicable.